uschtwill/rails_rss_aggregator/CONTRIBUTING.md

-Thanks @DavidLemayian for the pointer. :)
+Thanks @DavidLemayian for the pointer thath having a CONTRIBUTION.md would be agood idea. :)

 # Contributing

 ## Why to contribute
 Thanks for checking out this document, it means you are at least thinking about contributing to it.
 As we would like to deploy this RSS aggregator, we really are looking forward to you helping us improve it.

 We believe that it could be a cool project for guys and gals from the Nairuby group to collaborate on have a project together, same goes for the people from the Nairobi JS user group.
-A

-dditionally it could be a cool project for people getting started with web development to cut their teeth by making their first contributions and work on areal project.
+Additionally it could be a cool project for people getting started with web development to cut their teeth by making their first contributions to something meaningful and work on a real project.
 There surely is enough to do.

 ## Things you need to do to get going